APPENDICES

 Bartholomé Castillon Deroche or Derochet, perhaps a Spanish Creole, died near New Iberia, then in St. Martin but now in Iberia Parish, in May 1860, age 59.
 The priest who recorded his burial did not give Bartholomé's parents' names or mention a wife.
 Joseph Deroche or Derochet, perhaps Bartholomé's son, married French Creole Célestine Matherne, place and date unrecorded.
 Their daughter Mary was born near Franklin, St. Mary Parish, in October 1856, and son Bartholomé le jeune near New Iberia in July 1861.

-Pierre Derocher married Hyacinthe Bourgeois, perhaps an Acadian, date and place unrecorded, and settled near Charenton, St. Mary Parish, on lower Bayou Teche, by the late 1860s.
+Pierre Derocher married Hyacinthe Bourgeois, perhaps an Acadian, place and date unrecorded.
+Daughter Joséphine was born near Charenton, St. Mary Parish, on lower Bayou Teche, in January 1868.

-Charles Deroche married Carmelite Rodriguez.
+Charles Deroche married Carmélite Rodriguez, place and date unrecorded.
 Their son Ignace Barthélémy was born near Charenton, St. Mary Parish, in December 1869.

 CONCLUSION